 Coverage Offered

-Overall, Aetna provides coverage to customers between the ages of 45 and 89 with death benefits ranging from $2,000 to various different maximums that depend on your age (the maximum for 87-year-olds is $25,000).
-Note that Aetna’s geographic reach isn’t as wide as some other carriers, with policies not available to residents of the following states: AK, CA, DC, HI, ME, MA, MN, MD, NY, SD, and WA.
+Overall, Aetna provides coverage to customers between the ages of 45 and 89, with death benefits ranging from $2,000 to various maximums that depend on your age (the maximum for 87-year-olds is $25,000).
+Note that Aetna’s geographic reach isn’t as wide as some other carriers, with policies unavailable to residents of the following states: AK, CA, DC, HI, ME, MA, MN, MD, NY, SD, and WA.
 Aetna is rated “A” by AM Best.

-CVS Health’s burial insurance policies are offered to a slightly wider demographic (40 to 89), with coverage limits that are identical to Aetna’s.
-As opposed to Aetna, CVS Health’s policies are widely available, with eligibility extending to residents of all states except New York.
+CVS Health’s burial insurance policies are offered to a slightly wider demographic (40 to 89), with coverage limits identical to Aetna’s.
+Unlike Aetna, CVS Health’s policies are widely available, with eligibility extending to residents of all states except New York.